 - nice sea salt such as Maldon for seasoning at the end

-- Adjust an oven rack to the lowest position (or any rack — every oven is different) and preheat the oven to 475ºF.
-Wash the potatoes and cut them, lengthwise, small, even wedges or sticks.
+- Adjust an oven rack to the lowest position, and preheat the oven to 475ºF.
+Wash the potatoes and cut them, lengthwise, into small, even wedges or sticks.
 Note: really small pieces will over crisp during the baking.

 - Place the sliced potatoes into a large bowl and cover them with hot tap water.
 Let them soak for 10 minutes.

 - Spread 3 tablespoons of the olive oil over a rimmed baking sheet.
 Drain the potatoes and dry them thoroughly with a tea towel.
 Dry out the bowl they were just soaking in.
 Put the potatoes back in and toss with the remaining tablespoon of oil and the teaspoon of kosher salt.
 If you want pepper, season the potatoes with pepper here, too.